LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 +++

-How it works<br> You can provide some helper for example
+How it works<br> You can provide some helper, for example

 ```ruby
 module Helpers